COMMUNITY MUSIC SCHOOL

 2. Students and/or parents have the responsibility of communicating with their teacher if an instructional, scheduling, or other problem arises.
 If the problem cannot be solved, the student and/or parent should contact the school office.

 4. Because faculty teaching is tightly scheduled, students must make every effort to be on time for all lessons and classes.
 In deference to subsequent students and classes, all lessons/classes will end at the scheduled time.
 Faculty will wait for a student for one-third of the scheduled lesson time; students are asked to do the same in the event of a teacher’s late arrival.
 Arrival past that time will be considered a missed lesson.
-Lessons that begin late will end at the original scheduled time.

-5. To best serve the musical needs of its students, the Music School reserves the right to dismiss any student because of lack of interest or progress, frequent unexcused absences (three or more consecutive lessons), frequent tardiness, disruptive behavior, delinquency in payment of tuition, and/or failure to abide by policies by students or parents.
+5. To best serve the musical needs of its students, the Music School reserves the right to dismiss any student because of lack of interest or progress, frequent unexcused absences (three or more lessons), frequent tardiness, disruptive behavior, delinquency in payment of tuition, and/or failure to abide by policies by students or parents.

-6. In order to ensure that student performance and audition experiences are positive and educational for each student, the Music School recommends that students registered for individual lessons at the school consult with and receive approval from their individual lesson teacher prior to initiating these activities.
+6. In order to ensure that student performances and audition experiences are positive and educational for each student, the Music School recommends that students registered for individual lessons at the school consult with and receive approval from their individual lesson teacher prior to initiating these activities.

 7. Students and parents agree to accept faculty and administrative decisions regarding enrollment, financial aid, scholarships, evaluations, awards, and applications of policies made under the published policies and procedures of the school.